NVTF

 Customer planting and aftercare

 When requested, we plant and care for our trees at the customer's site.
-Proper planting, staking, watering, fertilization and additional pruning is done as long as needed to ensure the tree develops properly and will survive in the long term.
+Proper planting, staking, watering, fertilization, mulching and additional pruning is done as long as needed to ensure the tree develops properly and will survive in the long term.